Shunning: Jehovah's Witnesses

-Jehovah's Witnesses practise a form of shunning which they refer to as "disfellowshipping".
-A disfellowshipped person is not to be greeted either socially or at their meetings.
-Disfellowshipping follows a decision of a judicial committee established by a local congregation that a member is unrepentantly guilty of a "serious sin".
+Jehovah's Witnesses practice a form of shunning.
+For many years, the practice was referred to as "disfellowshipping"; however, the term was discontinued in 2024, and is instead referred to as “removal from the congregation”.
+A tribunal of elders determines whether an individual has committed a serious sin and is unrepentant.
+Elders may meet with the individual a number of times to encourage repentance before deciding to remove the person from the congregation.

+For many years, members were instructed to not even greet shunned individuals.
+As of March 2024, members are permitted to invite shunned individuals to congregation meetings or offer brief greetings at meetings, unless the individual is deemed to be an apostate.

 Sociologist Andrew Holden's research indicates that many Witnesses who would otherwise defect because of disillusionment with the organization and its teachings retain affiliation out of fear of being shunned and losing contact with friends and family members.

 Judaism

 Cherem is the highest ecclesiastical censure in the Jewish community.
 It is the total exclusion of a person from the Jewish community.
-It is still used in the Ultra-Orthodox and Chassidic community.
+It is still used in the Ultra-Orthodox and Hasidic community.
 In the 21st century, sexual abuse victims and their families who have reported abuse to civil authorities have experienced shunning in the Orthodox communities of New York and Australia.
 Orthodox Jewish men who refuse to grant their wives a divorce are sometimes subject to shunning or shaming, as a form of social pressure intended to compel the husband to allow his wife to leave the marriage.
 This pressure can take the form of refusing to allow the husband to perform certain religious rituals in the synagogue, refusing his business in commerce, legal solutions such as restraining orders, and public shaming.